 Marcos Giron vs. Daniel Elahi Galan: Prediction and Match Betting Odds | Rolex Shanghai Masters

-Marcos Giron (No. 82 ranking) will take on Daniel Elahi Galan (No. 91) in the Round of 128 of the Rolex Shanghai Masters on Tuesday, October 3.
+In a match scheduled for Wednesday, Daniel Elahi Galan (No. 91 in rankings) will meet Marcos Giron (No. 82) in the Round of 128 of the Rolex Shanghai Masters.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!